 KSB NEEDS YOUR HELP!

 The City of Sedona and the Sedona Chamber of Commerce & Tourism Bureau partnered with non-profits, businesses, and governmental entities to develop a Sustainable Tourism Plan.
 The plan identifies sustainability practices that will support the long-term health of Sedona.
-Instead of focusing on attracting more visitors, the plan identifies ways in which the impact of visitors can be brought into greater harmony with the environment.
+Instead of focusing on attracting more visitors, the plan identifies ways to bring visitors’ impact into greater harmony with the environment.

-The plan is built on four strategic pillars: Environment, Resident Quality of Life, Quality of the Economy, Visitor Experience.
+The plan is built on four strategic pillars: Environment, Resident Quality of Life, Quality of the Economy, and Visitor Experience.
 For each of these pillars, the plan identifies specific objectives to be realized, along with broad tactics for realizing those objectives.
-You can read the entire plan by clicking this link.
+Read the entire Sustainable Tourism Plan.

 Keep Sedona Beautiful supports this effort and will partner with various stakeholders to implement the Sustainable Tourism Plan.
 We are the lead partner for four of the tactics.
-This means we will be responsible for working with our supporting partners to identify and implement specific actions that will have demonstrable results.
+This means we will be responsible for working with our supporting partners to identify and implement specific actions with demonstrable results.
 The tactics include:

 - Encourage less consumption of single-use plastics

 - Advocate that the development of private/public lands is in alignment with sustainability goals

 - Encourage grandfathered businesses and residents to implement dark sky-compliant lighting

 - Encourage businesses and residents to eliminate the use of pesticides and other chemical products that may negatively impact the environment

-KSB will function as a supporting partner for a number of additional tactics.
+KSB will function as a supporting partner for many additional tactics.
 We will work under the direction of the lead partner to help identify and implement specific actions for the following:

 - Deploy a wider range of recycling resources/ containers in high-visitation areas and create effective branding to enhance utilization

 - Increase the number of water refilling stations in the area